Mexico City

 Trip Overview

-Experience the vibrant culture, delicious cuisine, and rich history of Mexico City in just 2 days.
+Experience the rich culture, history, and cuisine of Mexico City in just 2 days.
+From ancient ruins to vibrant markets, this itinerary covers the must-see attractions.

 Budget